VYalla/-NCHS_MobileAppDev/README.md

 ### To View the Application on an iOS

 **Prerequisite: iOS with version 15.2 or newer** <br>
-**1.**
+**1.** Install Apple's TestFlight application on the iOS or iPadOS device that you’ll use for testing. https://apps.apple.com/us/app/testflight/id899247664 <br>
+**2.** Tap the following public link on your device: ( Insert Link here ) **3.** Tap "Install" or "Update" and test @NCHS on your device!

 ### To View The Application on macOS
-**Prerequisite: macOS Monterey version 12.0
+**Prerequisite:** macOS Monterey version 12.0

-**1.** Install Xcode Developer Tools version 13.4.1 from the Mac App Store. https://apps.apple.com/us/app/xcode/id497799835?mt=12
+**1.** Install Xcode Developer Tools version 13.4.1 from the Mac App Store. https://apps.apple.com/us/app/xcode/id497799835?mt=12 <br>
-**2.**

-# Developer Signing
-- Mac Operating System
-- XCode
-- Alternative SwiftUI Integrated Development Environment (e.g. Mac Operating System: AppCode, Windows: Text editor such as Atom or SublimeText)
-- **Recommended: iPhone or iPad Operating System with version 15.2 or newer.

-## Installation Process

-Download XCode from the Mac App Store and create a free developer account on Apple's Developer Portal.
-Once you are done downloading XCode, download the @NCHS.xcworkspace file from this GitHub project.
-Build the program and run the program on xCode's iPhone 8 simulator.
-To access full application functionality, the following further process is recommended:

-Connect your personal iPhone to the personal computer using a Universal Serial Bus cable plug.
-Using the created developer account, select your phone to download the application.
-Approve and trust the computer performing this action for the above step to properly function as expected.
-Access full application functionality with local notification and emailing capabilities now unlocked.
-Usage of application on a physical iPhone Operating System device is the running approach this program is designed for.
+**2.** Follow the provided instructions to download this repository as a ZIP file: https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/ <br>
+**3.** Locate the @NCHS.xcodeprof file within the newly extracted @NCHS folder and open the file with XCode. <br>
+**4.** After clicking open, click on the uppermost blue @NCHS file and change the provisioning profile to your own developer account. <br>
+**5.** Build the project using the following instructions.
+Set the build scheme to @NCHS and ensure that the selected iOS simulator meets the prerequisites to view the application on iOS. https://developer.apple.com/documentation/xcode/building-and-running-an-app?changes=_8

+**Optional**
+To directly download @NCHS onto your iPhone, plug your own phone into the computer using a Universal Serial Bus cable and select your phone as the iOS simulator.
+You may have to approve the application on your iPhone and ensure that your iPhone meets the prerequisites to view the application on iOS.

 ## Built With
 **Frontend: Swift** <br>
 _Apple's powerful and intuitive programming language for iOS._

 **Backend: Firebase** <br>
-_Google's backend-as-a-Service app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for static files._
+_Google's backend-as-a-service app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for static files._

 **Integrated Development Environment:** Xcode; Compatible with AppCode, Atom, CLion, CodeRunner, Sublime Text, Visual Studio Code